A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST Imaging: Physical Properties of the Sample Galaxies

 The defined flux-based compactness parameter $c$ is a useful metric to describe the spatial distribution of flux within a galaxy.
 A higher value of $c$ indicates that the galaxy has more flux concentrated in its inner region, suggesting a more compact distribution of emission.
 By comparing the values of $c_{\mathrm{stellar}}$ and $c_{\mathrm{dust}}$, we can investigate the difference in spatial distribution between the PAH emission and the stellar continuum.

-Thanks to the gravitational lensing magnification effect, the size scale of 1\,kpc is larger than the MIRI PSF size for all galaxies in our sample.
+Thanks to the gravitational lensing magnification effect, the size scale of our defined inner radius (i.e., 1\,kpc) on the source plane is magnified, resulting in a larger size than the MIRI PSF size in the observed plane for all galaxies in our sample.
 While this inner radius is set rather arbitrarily (which is often used to infer the bulge component of galaxies at the redshift range), our scope in the discussion below is to evaluate the {\it relative} compactness of dust component over the stellar component i.e. $c_{\rm dust}/c_{\rm stellar}$.
 This way, our discussion is less dependent on the choice of the inner radius or outer radius definition, nor the effect of lens magnification.